 Health and Safety Training in Barauli Community Homestay

-The training that is being given includes not only a general understanding of the COVID-19 virus and how it is transmitted and controlled, but the precautions that need to be followed.
-Guidance is given that not only helps keep guests safe, but host families too.
+The training covers not only a general understanding of the COVID-19 virus and how it is transmitted and controlled but also the precautions that need to be followed, providing guidance that ensures the safety of both guests and host families.

 Host at Bararuli Community Homestay is shown how to disinfect rooms with proper disinfectants and equipment.